 The orientation process continues for a third week in Paris with social and cultural activities and a series of meetings devoted to matters like getting around Paris, discovering the various arrondissements by bus and on foot with French students, French customs and intercultural interactions, the organization of the French university system, the French press, and so on.

-- Spring semester, the program begins with a two-and-a-half-week orientation and intensive language session in Paris culminating in a three-day excursion to a destination outside of Paris.
-Students participate in morning conversation classes that emphasize contemporary culture through music, newspapers, songs, videos, and literature, and in a variety of afternoon and evening activities designed to help them gain an understanding of contemporary French culture.
-Activities have included cheese, wine and chocolate tastings in Parisian shops, visits to a French bakery, the Louvre at night, cinema ou theatre evenings to see the latest French films or plays, walking tours of feminist Paris, Asian and African neighbourhoods, and a hands-on cooking class where students prepare and have dinner featuring Algerian, Moroccan or Reunion cuisine.
-Informational and individual meetings on security and safety, internships and volunteering, and co-curricular activities take are held.
+In the spring semester, the program begins with a two-week orientation session that culminates in a three-day excursion to a destination outside of Paris.
+Students will take language and conversation classes that emphasize contemporary culture through music, newspapers, songs, videos, and literature, as well as a variety of afternoon and evening activities designed to help them gain an understanding of contemporary French culture.
+Activities have included cheese, wine and chocolate tastings in Parisian shops, visits to a French bakery, the Louvre at night, cinema or theatre evenings to see the latest Francophone films or plays, walking tours of feminist Paris, Asian and African neighborhoods, and a hands-on cooking class where students prepare and have dinner featuring Algerian, Moroccan or Reunion cuisine.
+Informational and individual meetings on security and safety, internships and volunteering, and co-curricular activities take place.